boylesoftware/x2node-tutorial/src/TUTORIAL.md

 };
 ```

-Now, if we `POST` something like this:
+Now, if we create a new _Account_ record, by replacing the contents of the `new-account.json` record template file created earlier, with the JSON below:

 ```json
 {